É. Urcades

 Historical QA is interesting, I highly recommend looking into it.

 In the last week I’ve been reading a little more than I have been in the previous weeks.
 I’ve started a handful of books and have managed to complete one or two.
 I’ve been watching some interesting things too.
 Have you heard of Love Island (UK)?
-Have your heard of the various K-Dramas out there?
+Have you heard of the various K-Dramas out there?
 Do you know what Reena looks like?
-Are you aware of the ideological patchwork that comprised the samizdat of the early american revolution?
+Are you aware of the ideological patchwork that comprised the samizdat of the early American revolution?

 It’s not that interesting, but here are select moments from some media over the last few weeks.

 A screenshot of an excerpt from Reena Spaulings.
 The text details the physical appearance of the titular Reena.
 A text-dense meme A screenshot of an excerpt of text.
 A screenshot of an excerpt of text.
 A screenshot of a headline: Final Fantasy 14's Naoki Yoshida wants to make another MMO from scratch.
 A screenshot of an excerpt of text.
 A screenshot of a pdf menu from Elsa Bar (elsabarnyc.com).
 A screenshot of an excerpt from Reena Spaulings.
-Highlighted: 'As always, she had to look around to find the way downstairs, down to the party behind the party beneath the party.'.
+Highlighted: 'As always, she had to look around to find the way downstairs, down to the party behind the party beneath the party.'
 A screenshot of a still from a movie.
 The subtitling reads: 'Did he master all of his opponents' spells from his previous nine duels?'
 A screenshot of an excerpt of text.
 Underlined: 'An author is a routine'.
 A screenshot of an excerpt of text.
 A screenshot of a still from Twilight (2008) A photograph of the cover of a book: Max Bill A photograph of the cover of a book: Clear Serenity, Quiet Insight

 If you’re interested in what I’m interested in, you might find the above interesting.